 How are you integrating the learning from your internship in your life both professionally and personally?

-Professionally, you can find a center in missouri in the way of providing effective health care.
-I had to consistently be flexible and have ample problem solving skills so that I could still help each patient to my full ability.
+Professionally, I had to consistently be flexible and have ample problem solving skills so that I could still help each patient to my full ability.
 I also experienced how important it is to develop strong patient/ therapist relationships to provide the best and most personalized healthcare.
 One of the biggest things I have learned comes from my time at my host organization and through my host mom.
 I was reminded through them how important it is to use the skills and knowledge I gain through my schooling to help individuals who typically do not have access to physical therapy.
 This is something I want to strongly implement throughout the rest of my physical therapy career.